cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section2/Part4.md

-# Part4: Edge Flip
+# Part2: Bezier Surfaces with Separable 1D de Casteljau

 ## Methodology

-Get the flip image by modifying the given halfedge and related parameter pointers.Below is a example of modifications made to haldedge:
+Get the flip image by modifying the given halfedge and related parameter pointers.
+Below is an example of modifications made to a halfedge:

 As shown in the diagram, we now need to modify the pointers related to the halfedge h.

 ![example_halfedge](../../images/hw2/section2/hw2part4_flip_halfedge.png){width=49%\textwidth}

 After modification:
-1.The starting point of the halfedge becomes A, and it points to D.
+1. The starting point of the halfedge becomes A, and it points to D.
-2.The twin() of the halfedge remains unchanged, but it now points to the modified halfedge in the opposite direction.
+2. The twin() of the halfedge remains unchanged, but it now points to the modified halfedge in the opposite direction.
-3.The next() of the halfedge becomes CB.
+3. The next() of the halfedge becomes CB.
-4.The face that the halfedge points to becomes ABC.
+4. The face which the halfedge points to becomes ABC.

 Similar operations will also be performed on vertices, faces, and so on.
-This includes, but is not limited to, the following changes:
+This includes but is not limited to, the following changes:
 The half-edge pointed to by A becomes h.
 The faces change from ABD, BCD to ABC, ACD.

 The rest of the operations are very similar, so I won't go into further detail.
-However, you can find any information you are interested in within the code.
+But you can see any information in code.

 ## Implementation